vasspilka/LocalGrowth/README.md

 # LocalGrowth A webapp for your city

-Current version: Early Alpha (Unstable & Experimental)
+Current version: Under Developement (Unstable & Experimental)

 [website sample][lamiatodo]